Aswithakannoju/trustguard-env/README.md

 ## 📌 Overview

-**TrustGuard** is a real-world OpenEnv environment that simulates **fake product detection and authenticity verification**.
+**TrustGuard** is a real-world OpenEnv environment designed to simulate **fake product detection and authenticity verification**.

-It allows AI agents to evaluate product trustworthiness based on multiple real-world signals and generate a **trust score between 0 and 1**.
+It enables AI agents to evaluate products based on multiple real-world signals and generate a **trust score between 0.0 and 1.0**.

 ---

 ## 🧠 Problem Statement

-Fake and counterfeit products are a major issue in online marketplaces.
+Counterfeit and fake products are a major challenge in modern e-commerce platforms.

-TrustGuard models a system that detects suspicious products using:
+TrustGuard simulates a system that detects suspicious products using:

 * Brand authenticity
-* Seller credibility
+* Seller verification
 * Customer review analysis

 ---